blupi-games/blupimania/README.md

 ## Original versions (1994-1996)

-You can find "mostly" the original source code from previous versions (v1.4 to v1.5, 1996) under the tags `v1.4.0` and `v1.5.0`.
+You can find "mostly" the original Smaky source code from previous versions under the tag `v1.5.0`.
+The DOS version is not available in this repository.